subjc/posts/2014-02-02-spark-camera.md

 Now that we have our animation logic in place, we need to figure out how we're going to pause/stop the animation when we receive <code>touchesEnded:withEvent:</code>

-You may have noticed in the <code>updateAnimations</code> method we set both the <code>stokeEnd</code> and <code>strokeStart</code> animations to not be removed on completion.
-Since we're going to be doing some fancy footwork by copying the state of the layer when we stop the animations, we will remove the animations ourselves.
+While our progress segment layers models have been updated to reflect what could potentially be their final state, when we release our finger we effectively want to stop the animation and update the models to reflect the state of their presentation layers.

-Removing the animations while maintaining the visual state of the layers really boils down to two steps.
+To accomplish this, we'll need to do the following two step:

 1. For each <code>CAShapeLayer</code> we have representing our progress segments, set the <code>strokeStart</code> and <code>strokeEnd</code> values to the values held by the layers <code>presentationLayer</code>.